illinois-cs241/assignment-docs/vector.md

 sstring is a wrapper around C-strings which makes dealing with strings easier with higher-level functions.
 We have not specified the definition of the sstring struct, and left that up to you!
-You can find specification for the sstring functions in the `sstring.h` header file.
+You can find the specification for the sstring functions in the `sstring.h` header file.

 ## Managing memory